jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 Domains tab
 ===========

+.. note:: This tab is available only in company accounts.

 This page allows to manage, verify and activate domains.
 Domains are necessary for corporate users creation.

 .. image:: pic_accountSettings/domains.png